How To Find Work in Norway

 Professionals seeking work in Norway must have internationally recognized degrees, preferably at the master's level or above.
 Practical experience is very important as well, and can sometimes compensate for a lack of formal education.
 Different professional fields require different types of certification, with some recognizing only Norwegian certification and others accepting international documents.

-Find work in Norway using the most powerful job search engine on the Internet to date!
+Find work in Norway using the most powerful job search engine!

 To find work in Norway, simply type keywords into the hva/what box describing the kind of job you want, and enter a town, city or state in the hvor/where box.
 Then click the Finn/Find button or hit the Enter key on your keyboard.